 These are the services that we choose to provide, but do not have to.
-Because of funding cuts, we are no longer given government funding to provide these services.
+Because of funding cuts, we are no longer given Government funding to provide these services.
 This is where the bulk of our funding cuts have been focussed so far.

-The discretionary services we continue to provide are:
+The discretionary services we continue to provide include:

-- Whitehaven Sports Centre - The Copeland Swimming Pool - The Copeland Bowls and Sports Centre (run at no cost to the council) - The Beacon (from 2014/15 this will be run at no cost to the council) - Distington Hall Crematorium (operated so that the fees and charges cover the cost to the council) - Smaller services such as car parking (operated so that the fees and charges cover the cost to the council)
+- Whitehaven Sports Centre - The Copeland Swimming Pool - The Copeland Bowls and Sports Centre (run at no cost to the council) - The Beacon (partnership arrangements mean that from 2014/15 it will be operated at a significantly reduced cost to the council) - Distington Hall Crematorium (operated so that the fees and charges cover the cost to the council of the bereavement service) - Smaller services such as car parking (operated so that the fees and charges cover the cost to the council)